-North Coast Financial (NCF) has a select group of trust deed investors (real estate note investors) who enjoy the benefits of trust deed investing through our company.
+North Coast Financial (NCF) has a select group of trust deed investors who enjoy the benefits of trust deed investing through our company.
 NCF approves about one of every twenty loan requests that it receives.
-NCF is very selective and particular in the loan acquisition process because it believes that its trust deed investors are more concerned about the safety of their principal than the return on the investment.
+NCF is very selective and particular in the loan acquisition process because it believes that its trust deed investors are more concerned about the safety of their principal than the return on the investment when investing in trust deeds.
 With that being said, our trust deed investors currently receive yields in the 8% – 10 % range, which is very attractive in the current market.

 California Trust Deed Investments

 North Coast Financial’s California trust deed investments are well secured based on the current value of the collateral rather than the projected value that might be created in the future.
-Risks are minimized with this conservative approach.
-The real estate note investor will be able to analyze each specific investment opportunity in regard to its real estate collateral and yield.
+This more conservative approach for investing in trust deeds minimizes risks.
+The trust deed investor is able to analyze each specific investment opportunity in regard to its real estate collateral and yield.
 While NCF will always be available to provide the investor guidance and counseling on the trust deed investments, the ultimate decision is in the hands of the trust deed investor rather than a manager of a fund who might have conflicting interests in the investment decisions.

 North Coast Financial Trust Deeds